9 days from £4413pp plus international flights.

 Note: This is just one idea using Remote Africa Safaris camps, but bear in mind that we can make a trip of any length or combination of these or other camps to suit you.
 Minimum age 12 years for walking safaris.

 Another day to enjoy the wildlife and wilderness based at the remote bush camp.
-The morning walk lasts around 4 hours and includes a break for tea, coffee and snacks, while the later walk leaves camp following afternoon tea around 3:30pm and returns to camp before sunset.
+The morning walk lasts around four hours and includes a break for tea, coffee and snacks, while the later walk leaves camp following afternoon tea around 3:30pm and returns to camp before sunset.
 It's a wonderful way to immerse yourself in nature, unencumbered by the constraints of a vehicle.
 Full board.

 At some point today you will be driven back to Mfuwe Airport for your flight to Lusaka.
 The time will depend on what you are doing next.
 If you're going straight home, you might like the spend the morning here before heading off.
 Breakfast.